vaishnavsm/vaishnavsm.github.io/_posts/2024-01-14-a-practical-tls-handshake-walkthrough.md

 **Aside:**

 I will be using RSA throughout this article to refer to the concept of asymmetric-key based encryption protocols in general, and AES to refer to the concept of symmetric key based encryption protocols.
 Is is 100% possible to switch out both these in TLS.
-For example, you may use a different key exchange algorithm.
-For example, you can use `tls_ecdhe_ecdsa_with_chacha20_poly1305_sha256` - which uses the Elliptic Curve Diffie Hellman key exchange (`ecdhe`) instead of RSA or standard DH , with the Elliptic Curve Digital Signature Algorithm (`ecdsa`) instead of RSA, and ChaCha20-Poly1305 (`chacha20_poly1305`) instead of RSA.
+You can even use a different key exchange algorithm.
+For example, you can use `tls_ecdhe_ecdsa_with_chacha20_poly1305_sha256` - which uses the Elliptic Curve Diffie Hellman key exchange (`ecdhe`) instead of RSA or standard DH , with the Elliptic Curve Digital Signature Algorithm (`ecdsa`) instead of RSA, and ChaCha20-Poly1305 (`chacha20_poly1305`) instead of AES.

 ## Side Quest: Why do we need to make an AES based tunnel?

 If you wonder why TLS uses RSA for digital signatures, but then uses that to make an AES based tunnel instead of just using the RSA algorithm itself for the tunnel, you're not alone!

 A cursory browse of this question may lead you to believe that it's because RSA is slower, meant to be used on fixed or small sizes of data, or that it adds unnecessary overhead.
 If you drill a bit deeper into RSA vs AES, you may even find that using RSA in block cipher mode is nebulously "insecure."
 Scary!
-Even if we as our lord and saviour ChatGPT, it answers thusly:
+Even if we ask our lord and saviour ChatGPT, it answers thusly:
 ![ChatGPT's Answer](/assets/img/posts/2024-01-14-a-practical-tls-handshake-walkthrough/chatgpt-tls-rsa-aes.png)

 But Beware!
 All is not as it seems!